mpolimeno/sdsu-sage-tutorial-git/about.rst

 :ref:`about_tutorial`,  discusses some basic properties of SageMath, introduces you to the structure of the tutorial,  and explains how to contribute to the project if you so desire.

-The second part, :ref:`sage_as_a_calculator`,  covers  topics such as how to do arithmetic, evaluate functions, create simple graphs, solve equations and do  basic calculus.
+The second part, :ref:`sagemath_as_a_calculator`,  covers  topics such as how to do arithmetic, evaluate functions, create simple graphs, solve equations and do  basic calculus.
 We call this section :ref:`sage_as_a_calculator` because most of the topics covered are those that are commonly done with a standard graphing calculator.
 The target audience for this section is any motivated pre-calculus or calculus student.

-:ref:`programming_in_sage`  introduces the reader to some more *advanced* topics such as  how SageMath handles numbers; how to define and use variables and functions; how to manipulate lists, strings, and sets; and SageMath *universes* and *coercion*.
+:ref:`programming_in_sagemath`  introduces the reader to some more *advanced* topics such as  how SageMath handles numbers; how to define and use variables and functions; how to manipulate lists, strings, and sets; and SageMath *universes* and *coercion*.

 The final part, :ref:`mathematical_structures`,  introduces the reader to topics that one finds in  a college-level curriculum: linear algebra, number theory, groups, rings, fields, etc.